AmethystBird/COMP3016-Lab-Tasks/Lab1/README.md

     cout << "Your number: " << number << "\n";
 }
 ```

+More than one default namespace can also be set, however as one might expect, this runs the risk of naming collisions occuring.
+If there are no naming collisions however, this allows for easier code legibility & the compiler will deem it acceptable.

 ## Memory
 ### Addresses and Values
 All data is stored in memory as a combination of a value & an address.
 The purpose of the address is to know the location of its associated value in memory.
 Therefore, whenever a variable is read or written to, the variable's address is accessed first to direct the program to the value.